-3 Appeal
+Appeal

-An appeal by the Respondent(s) or Complainant may be made to the OR Society, to be lodged with the Executive Director within one calendar month of their being notified of the outcome.
-The appeal may only be against termination of OR Society membership or a specific course of action required.
+An appeal by the Respondent or Complainant may be made to the OR Society, to be lodged with the Executive Director within one calendar month of their being notified of the outcome.
+The appeal may only be against removal of the name from the Science Council register, termination of OR Society membership, or a specific course of action required.